Nan-Shen/Precise_RAG/README.md

 # Precise_RAG
 ## Aim:
 1. Assess the performance of different RAG methods in financial documents analysis (background investigation for consulting or stock purchase).
-2. Build a webapp for easy interaction with the best performance RAG method.
+2. Launch a webapp for easy interaction with the best performance RAG method.

 ## Assessment criteria:
 1. relevance